ArdaxHz/publoader-extensions/README.md

 You can use whatever modules you want to, but remember to include a `requirements.txt` in your extension directory.

 ## Scheduling the extension for running
 Add the time to run the extension in the file `/schedule.json`.
+The `day` key is optional and can be omitted.
 The dict should extend to the current file and should follow the format:
 ```
 <extension_name>: {
+  "day": <int>,
   "hour": <24_hour_clock_int>,
   "minute": <int>,
 }